-If you don't have health insurance, the DC government has different programs to provide you health care.
+If you don't have health insurance, the DC government has different programs to provide you with health care.
 Most DC pregnant women or new moms are eligible for a health insurance program.
 There is also a program for undocumented DC residents.

-Call 202-671-5000 to find out how you can get health insurance for you and your baby.
-They will tell you about DC Healthy Families (AmeriHealth DC, Amerigroup DC, and Trusted Health Plan) and the DC HealthCare Alliance.
+Call 800-620-7802 to find out how you can get health insurance for you and your baby.
+They will tell you about the options available in DC: Alliance and Medicaid Managed Care Plans (CareFirst Community Health Plan District of Columbia, and AmeriHealth Caritas District of Columbia, Inc., MedStar Family Choice, and Health Services for Children with Special Needs).
 The Affordable Care Act (ACA) requires insurance companies to cover comprehensive breastfeeding support and counseling by a trained provider during pregnancy and/or in the postpartum period without cost sharing (i.e., no copay).

 However, coverage can vary between plans.
-The DC Healthy Families plans provide coverage of lactation services as of April, 2014 for up to 60 days post-partum.
+The DC Healthy Families plans provide coverage of lactation services as of April 2014 for up to 60 days post-partum.

-Services include:
+Services that may be covered by insurance include:

-#1.
-Lactation consultation, education, and support provided by a physician, a nurse practitioner, a nurse mid-wife or a certified lactation consultant.
+1. Lactation consultation, education, and support provided by a physician, a nurse practitioner, a nurse mid-wife or a certified lactation consultant.

-Here are some tips.
+Here are some tips:

 - Ask about what breastfeeding services your health plan covers before you choose a health plan. - Call your health plan's Member Services to find out what they pay for. - Ask your doctor if they have a breastfeeding specialist in their office.

-If not, you can ask for a referral.

-• Call the resources listed in this guide if you need help.
+If not, you can ask for a referral. - Call the resources listed in this guide if you need help.